jiahongliang/zsycbj/webpage/README.md

 # Web Pages for ZSYC

-The project is based on vue 2.5.10, and using [ElementUI](https://element.eleme.io) as Component Library.
+The project is based on vue 2.5.10, using [ElementUI](https://element.eleme.io) as Component Library.
+The shared data ('Cms Column Data') is saved in 'biz' module of the Store.

 ## Project setup
 ```